maagnaa/java-bootcamp/README.md

 **Unboxing:** The reverse of autoboxing.
 For example: conversion of Integer to int, Long to long, Double to double, etc.

+##### When to use primitive vs. wrapper
+- Primitives take up less space and are faster.
+- Use Wrapper only when absolutely necessary.
+Eg. when:
+    - The variable needs to be nullable.
+    - The variable must be able to call a method.
 ```java

 ```